knative/client/conventions/cli.md

 ### Verb

-If the following subcommands can describe the thing the user's doing following the last noun

 For CRUD (create-retrieve-update-delete) operation the following verbs have to be used:

 - `describe` prints detailed information about a single resource that can contain data of dependent objects, too.